Federal Elections Modernization Act¶

 Electoral System Changes at the First FEMA Election¶

-Everything launches together as an integrated system:
+Everything launches together as an integrated system.
+There is no phased rollout.

 STAR Voting: Score Then Automatic Runoff replaces plurality voting in all federal elections.
 Voters score candidates 0-5; the two highest-scoring candidates advance to an automatic runoff determined by preference.